Last revised:

 Fever and sperm morphology

-Sperm morphology is also decreased by an experience of fever.
-Research demonstrates that the percentage of morphologically normal sperm may decrease by over 7% post-fever.
-One case study was able to get even more specific, finding a significant increase in the number of sperm with abnormally small heads following a fever.
+Sperm morphology refers to the percentage of sperm that are the proper size, shape, and structure.
+Fever can cause morphology to decline.
+One study found that the percentage of morphologically normal sperm may decrease by over 7% post-fever.
+Another study was able to get even more specific, finding a significant increase in the number of sperm with abnormally small heads following a fever.

 Fever and sperm DNA fragmentation

 Sperm DNA fragmentation is a measure of the percentage of sperm that contain damaged or abnormal genetic material.
+High levels of DNA fragmentation have been associated with lower fertilization rates, impaired embryo development, and higher risk of miscarriage.

-Can getting sick affect my fertility?
+So, can getting sick affect my fertility?

 Yes, it’s certainly possible.
 Illnesses with fever can temporarily, but significantly, affect your fertility.
 This may especially be true for people who already have low sperm count or motility, as any additional decrease can further impact chances of conceiving.